-The most popular strategy that Blackjack players use is actually generated by a computer.
-Blackjack enthusiasts took a powerful machine and simulated all possible Blackjack hands, outcomes, and what is the best decision that a player can make in a certain situation.
+A computer generates the most popular strategy that Blackjack players use.
+So, Blackjack enthusiasts took a powerful machine and simulated all possible Blackjack hands, outcomes, and what is the best decision that a player can make in a particular situation.

-The computer went through thousands of different scenarios and produced the statistically best ways to play each hand.
+The computer went through thousands of scenarios and produced the statistically best ways to play each hand.
 For example, if you have a 4 and a King, and the dealer has an up-card of 9, the computer calculated that you should ask for a hit.
-In other situations, you would be advised to either stand, surrender or double down.
+You would be advised to either stand, surrender, or double down in other situations.

-Players who use basic Blackjack strategy lower the edge that a casino significantly (the edge is only around 0.25%) and that shouldn’t go unnoticed.
+Players who use basic Blackjack strategy lower the edge of a casino significantly (the edge is only around 0.25%), which shouldn’t go unnoticed.

-The Martingale betting approach is used by lots of gamblers and not just Blackjack players.
-This betting system is very easy to understand as it stipulates only one thing – when you lose, double your subsequent bet.
+The Martingale betting approach is used by many gamblers and not just Blackjack players.
+This betting system is straightforward to understand as it stipulates only one thing – when you lose, double your subsequent bet.

 However, always be careful when using the Martingale approach.
 All it takes is one long losing streak in which you can’t double that last wager for everything to fall apart.

-This is the best Blackjack strategy and it definitely works.
-There are tons of films and documentaries made about it and experienced players have made a fortune from card counting.
+This is the best Blackjack strategy, and it works.
+There are tons of films and documentaries made about it, and experienced players have made a fortune from card counting.

 The trick here is to see whether the small cards have already been used in previous rounds.
-If there are mostly face cards in the remaining deck, the probability to win is on the player’s side.
+If there are mostly face cards in the remaining deck, the probability of winning is on the player’s side.

 For example, if the previous two hands have been comprised mostly of cards from 2 to 9, you can expect that there will be lots of face cards in the rounds that follow.

 However, this requires a highly skilled Blackjack individual as Blackjack games are not played with a single deck of cards at most casinos.
-In fact, most Blackjack tables use 6 to 8 decks and that complicates things for aspiring card counters.
+Most Blackjack tables use 6 to 8 decks, complicating matters for aspiring card counters.

 Blackjack is a great game to play.
-It is a combination of luck, knowledge and strategy and disciplined Blackjack players can virtually play the game for free.
+It combines luck, knowledge and strategy, and disciplined Blackjack players can virtually play the game for free.